e271828e/Flight.jl/prototypes/kernel/README.md

 diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.

+**One absence is a refusal rather than a silence.** The per-eltype store (D-162) is built here at exactly one eltype, because a continuous, all-walking model needs no other.
+So a deliberately pinned `Float64` leaf (D-166) has nowhere of its own to live once the activation moves off nominal, and neither would a discrete `Int`/`Bool` cell.
+Taking it silently would flatten the pinned value into the `Dual` buffer and promote it to a zero-partial — a declared intent quietly ignored — so the layout rejects it by name instead.
+Increment 3 lifts the restriction, the discrete tier's cells forcing the second store anyway.

 ## Authoring caveat found while building this

 Declarations written in a **local scope** never reach the framework.
 Inside a